tdoypwls/ATOS_MIDI/README.md

 ## 6. Result
+It automatically analyzes the style of the song the user is playing, analyzes the components, determines what style the song is, and automatically tunes the tone to match the component.

-- Chopin Fantasie Impromptu Op.66
+- Chopin Fantasie Impromptu Op.66 (origin -> result # Piano tone auto tuning)

 https://github.com/user-attachments/assets/5345f480-d0ca-460c-99b0-1c579f08fbb9